Fences of Abundance

 Made Possible By

-Brooklyn Rewilders is grateful to Village & Wilderness for their strategic grant supporting the development of our Fences of Abundance microhabitat program.
+Brooklyn Rewilders is grateful to Village & Wilderness for the grant supporting the development of our Fences of Abundance microhabitat program.
 Their investment in urban rewilding is helping us transform how Brooklyn communities experience nature's abundance.

 WHAT MAKES FENCES OF ABUNDANCE SPECIAL